wagtail/wagtail/docs/topics/snippets/customising.md

 ## Listing view

 The {attr}`~wagtail.admin.viewsets.model.ModelViewSet.list_display` attribute can be set to specify the columns shown on the listing view.
-To customise the number of items to be displayed per page, you can set the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_per_page` attribute (or {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_per_page` for the chooser listing).
+To customise the number of items to be displayed per page, you can set the {attr}`~wagtail.admin.viewsets.model.ModelViewSet.list_per_page` attribute (or {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_per_page` for the chooser listing).

 To customise the base queryset for the listing view, you could override the {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_queryset` method.
 Additionally, the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.ordering` attribute can be used to specify the default ordering of the listing view.